 Setup

-Load environment variables and initialize ChatOllama.
-The .env file should contain your LANGSMITH_API_KEY if tracing is enabled.
+First, we load our environment variables and check that they arrived.
+The .env file should contain our LANGSMITH_API_KEY if tracing is enabled.

 from dotenv import load_dotenv